Toasterbirb/subst/README.md

-repat ; location ; replacement_bytes			# Replace bytes at the given location with the given bytes nop ; bytes										# NOP all instances of the given byte array nop ; location ; amount_of_bytes_to_replace		# Replace a certain amount of bytes with NOP starting from the given location inv ; location									# Invert a conditional at the given location
+repat ; location ; replacement_bytes			# Replace bytes at the given location with the given bytes nop ; bytes										# NOP all instances of the given byte array nop ; location ; amount_of_bytes_to_replace		# Replace a certain amount of bytes with NOP starting from the given location nopm ; location                                 # NOP out a mnemonic at the given location inv ; location									# Invert a conditional at the given location
 ```